Doug Melvin: Honors and awards

 In 1996, Melvin received The Sporting News Executive of the Year Award, as general manager of the Rangers.

+Melvin was inducted into the Sports Hall of Fame for his home city of Chatham, Ontario, in 2000.

 In 2011, as general manager of the Brewers, Melvin was named by Baseball America as its Major League Executive of the Year.

 In 2012, Melvin was inducted into the Canadian Baseball Hall of Fame.

 In 2018, Melvin was inducted onto the Milwaukee Brewers Wall of Honor.